Romans 8:1

 Now the One searching the hearts knows what of the thought of the Spirit that according to God, He prays for the saints.

-Paraphrase: What a glorious wonder this is, dear friends.
-We can always know that our needs are being brought to God perfectly even in spite of our fumbling efforts.
+Paraphrase: Now think of what this means for us.
+We all know and confess that God is the One who knows our hearts.
+(Hebrews 4:13) He knows our struggle and distress; but when we pray, we often pray for things which God is not pleased to give us.
+Now, however, that changes.
+Now we can always know that our real needs are being brought to God perfectly even in spite of our fumbling efforts.
 Here is why.
-When we are so distressed (Romans 7:24; 2 Corinthians 1:8) that we don’t know what to pray for or even how to pray, then the Holy Spirit Himself takes our needs and presents them to God as I said.
-This is such an amazing comfort for us because we know that the Holy Spirit’s requests are always in perfect harmony with God’s eternal purpose.
+When we are so distressed (Romans 7:24; 2 Corinthians 1:8) that we don’t know what to pray for or even how to pray, then the Holy Spirit Himself takes our needs and presents them to God.
+This is such an amazing comfort for us because we know that God surely knows the mind of the Holy Spirit.
+He knows that the Spirit is bringing the needs of His people, and we know that the Holy Spirit’s requests are always in perfect harmony with God’s eternal purpose.
 Sometimes, we pray for things which it is not God’s will to give us (James 4:3; 1 John 5:14), but this is never the case with the Holy Spirit.
-Every request He brings to God is always and perfectly in accordance with His eternal purpose.
+Every request He brings to God is always and perfectly in accordance with God’s will for us.
 Whatever it is that we need, the Holy Spirit puts that into a prayer and presents it to our Father; and with these requests, God is very well pleased.

 Comments: